 Kosilek v.
-Spencer, US.
-Dist.
-Ct.
-(Mass.)
-(2012).
-8th Amendment prohibition against cruel and unusual punishment requires the Deprt. of Correction to "take forthwith all of the actions reasonably necessary to provide [an inmate with severe gender identity disorder] sex reassignment surgery as promptly as possible."
+Spencer, 740 F.3d 733 (2014).
+8th Amendment prohibition against cruel and unusual punishment requires the Dept. of Correction to provide medically necessary sex reassignment surgery.

 Lie v.
 Sky Publishing Corp., 15 Mass.
 Law Rptr.
 412 (2002).Outlines the difference between transsexual, transgender and other terms.
 The plaintiff, a transgender female, established a prima facie case of sex discrimination under MGL c.151B, and discrimination on the basis of handicap.

 Millet and MCAD v.
 Lutco, Inc., 23 MDLR 231 (2001).
 While ""transsexuality" is not a "sexual orientation" as that term is defined by M.G.L. c.
 151B § 3(6), " "We instead hold that "sex" discrimination, as prohibited by chapter 151B, includes a prohibition against discrimination against transsexual individuals."
 Subsequent proceedings:

 - Decision of the Hearing Officer, Docket No. 98 BEM 3695, June 27, 2008.
 Complainant was not a victim of disparate treatment because of her status as a transgender person.